Hong Kong Rock Climbing

 Snakes!
 Here is the good news, according to the HK Agriculture Department: Among the 14 venomous native land snake species in Hong Kong, only eight can inflict fatal bites (if not treated in time).
 The list includes multiple species of cobra, kraits, and pit vipers.
 We have pythons as well, up to six meters long.
 The good news, is that you will rarely encounter then, as most snakes are reclusive and/or nocturnal.
 An identification guide to the most dangerous snakes can be found here:

-Big mammals.
+Big mammals!
 Wild monkeys (macaques) are common around Lion Rock and Beacon Hill, and can be aggressive if food is visible.
 Wild boars are seen in this same range, and often around Cape Collinson and other areas.
 The boars are reclusive unless you get in their face, or when piglets are present.
+And, if you visit the Blacks Link area, you can find some very healthy porcupines after dark.
 Water buffalo are found in Lantau; they are mostly docile, but males are occasionally aggressive.

-Creepy-crawlies.
-Giant centipedes are seen occasionally, and are venomous.
-If you visit less traveled areas, such as Mount Nicholson, you will see many golden orb spiders on or near the trail.
+Creepy-crawlies!
+Giant centipedes grow to ten inches, and are an excellent reason not to turn over rocks.
+They are seen occasionally, and are venomous.
+If you visit less traveled areas, you will see many golden orb spiders on or near the trail, typically later in the summer.
 These grow up to six inches in diameter, and have venom comparable to a black widow.
+If you are looking to be bitten, Mount Nicholson and Kowloon Peak are excellent venues for this activity.
+From personal experience, these bites do not result in superior wall-adhesion abilities.

-Bad bolts.
-Old bolts are gradually being replaced by titanium glue-ins.
+Bad bolts!
+Old bolts are gradually being replaced by titanium and stainless glue-ins.
 Older bolts do occasionally pull out or shear off.

 Climbing gyms and walls.
 HK has a number of options for pulling plastic.
 Private climbing gyms are exclusively focused on bouldering; although they typically have a short toprope wall, this is usually for kids and belay training.
 On the Kowloon side, there is Just Climb and Go Nature.
 On HK island, there is the Attic gym in Aberdeen.
 The YMCA operates two walls in Kowloon: An indoor wall in TST, and an outdoor lead wall in Jordan.
 The Jordan wall – at the YMCA King’s Park Center – has routes nearly sixty feet high, making it taller than many of the outdoor areas in HK.
 Belay certification is required, and must be prearranged.
 Finally, there are climbing walls at a number of government sport facilities, in both Kowloon and the New Territories.
 These walls vary from site to site: Some are indoors, while others are outside.
 The shortest wall is about 20 feet high, while the outdoor wall at Shek Kip Mei is nearly as tall at YMCA Kings Park – about fifty feet high.
 The Hong Kong Mountaineering Union controls access to government walls, and the experience is far from user friendly.
 The easiest way to visit one of the government walls is through one of the several Meetup groups, which schedules a number of sessions each month.
 There is little to no active route setting at either the YMCA or the government walls, and often no marked routes.